3 min read

 If you’re unsure about adding a new product to your routine, do a patch test.
 After all, it’s better to have a small problem than a full-on reaction.
 The patch test should be large enough to notice, but small enough that you’ll be able to treat it quickly.
 Here are some guidelines:

-• To see if it will irritate your skin, apply the product on the most sensitive area of your face.
+- To see if it will irritate your skin, apply the product to the most sensitive area of your face.

 5. Breaking out after introducing a new product isn’t always a bad thing